 Of all the Instagram features released over the years, few have been as groundbreaking as Instagram stories.
-Stats show that over 500 million people engage with Instagram stories everyday.
-This gives brands a massive opportunity to engage with users, generate high quality leads, and promote their businesses - something that we, as a business, also do extensively on the InVideo Instagram channel.
+Statistics show that over 500 million people engage with Instagram Stories every day.
+This gives brands a massive opportunity to engage with users, generate high-quality leads, and promote their businesses.

-So if you want to embrace the power of Instagram for your business, using Instagram stories is the way to go.
-However, with organic stories your reach will be limited to the people who already follow you on Instagram.
-If you want to reach a wider audience, your best bet is to create and run Instagram story ads.
+However, with organic stories, your reach is limited to the people who already follow you.
+Therefore, your best bet is to create and run Instagram story ads.
 And that’s exactly what we will be talking about in this article.

 Here’s what we’ll cover: